menvia/Apps.Eventelis/README.md

 # Apps.Eventelis
-Rocket.Chat Eventelis App

-This App is meant to integrate Eventelis with Rocket.Chat.
+Rocket.Chat Eventelis App.
+This app provides the `/eventelis` slashcommand to query event information.

+You can use `/eventelis search <keyword>` to search for sessions.

+You can also use `/eventelis help` to see a list of all available commands.

 ## Development Quick Start

 Make sure you have https://github.com/RocketChat/Rocket.Chat.Apps-cli installed.

 `npm install -g @rocket.chat/apps-cli`